The Tasters: Production

 The film is an adaptation of the 2018 award-winning novel At the Wolf's Table by Rosella Postorino.
 Principal photography started in May 2024, in the Alto Adige region, with minor footage in Switzerland and Belgium.
 The film was produced by Lumière & Co. in association with Anteo, with Tarantula and Tellfilm serving as co-producers.

 Release

 The film had its premiere at the 2025 Bari International Film Festival and was released on Italian cinemas by Vision Distribution on 27 March 2025.
+The film was also released in Switzerland on 12 June by Morandini Film Distribution, and in Belgium on 27 August by Paradiso Films.

 Reception

 The film received favorable reviews generally from Italian film critics.

 La Repubblicas film critic Alberto Crespi described the film as "different from anything Soldini has shot so far", "well shot and beautifully acted", "an outstanding film that is worth watching".
 Manuela Santacatterina of Movieplayer.it described Le assaggiatrici “a film with an international scope” in which “the careful reconstruction of sets, makeup, and costumes is echoed in the excellent casting,” appreciating the director's decisions to move the filming into “circumscribed spaces” and “on the details, the small personal stories, the details on the sidelines of the conflict.
 It reconstructs a women's world victimized by the conflict where solidarity and betrayal coexist."
 Carola Proto of Comingsoon.it also noted how "the organization of the filmic space is perfect", dwelling on the female characters "filmed in groups, they seem to press on the edges of the frame", but that in the course of the film "each one acquires distinct traits, calling for identification and leading us to reflect on past and current oppressive dynamics, on painful historical ebbs and flows".